vmware-archive/nsxraml/md-version/nsxvapi.md

 **Parameter Values for Registering or Updating a Domain**

-Parameter Name | Description | Mandatory?
+Parameter Name | Description | Required?
 ----------------|-------------|------------
 ID |  Domain id.
 If you want to create a new domain, do not provide this value.
-Otherwise, the system will find an existing domain object by this ID and update it. | true if update existing domain name |  Domain name.
-This should be domain's full qualified name.
-In case agent discovered, this will be NetBIOS name, so you need to update it to FQN in order to support LDAP sync and event log reader. | true if creating a new domain. description | Domain description | false type | Domain type.
-Valid value include: AGENT_DISCOVERED, ActiveDirectory, SPECIAL (Do NOT modify SPECIAL domain).
-For LDAP sync and event log reader work, this need to be set to ActiveDirectory. | true if creating a new domain netbiosName |  NetBIOS name of domain.
-This is Domain's NetBIOS name.
-Check windows domain setting, for value of it.
-Normally Agent report domain name is NetBIOS name.
-But confirm from Windows domain setting. | false baseDn | Domain's Base DN (for LDAP sync).
-Base DN is REQUIRED for LDAP Sync.
+Otherwise, the system will find an existing domain object by this ID and update it. | Required if updating existing domain name |  Domain name.
+This should be the domain's fully qualified name.
+If it's agent discovered, this will be the NetBIOS name, so you need to update it to FQN in order to support LDAP sync and event log reader. | Required if creating a new domain. description | Domain description | Optional. type | Domain type.
+Valid values include: AGENT_DISCOVERED, ACTIVE_DIRECTORY, SPECIAL (Do NOT modify SPECIAL domain).
+For LDAP sync and event log reader work, this need to be set to ACTIVE_DIRECTORY. | Optional.
+Default is ACTIVE_DIRECTORY. netbiosName |  NetBIOS name of domain.
+This is the domain's NetBIOS name.
+Normally Agent reported domain name is the NetBIOS name.
+Confirm from Windows domain settings. | Optional. baseDn | Domain's Base DN (for LDAP sync).
+Base DN is required for LDAP Sync.
 If you have a domain like: w2k3.vshield.vmware.com, the base DN is very likely to be: DC=w2k3,DC=vshield,DC=vmware,DC=com.
 Another example is: domain name is: vs4.net, the base DN should be: DC=vs4,DC=net.
-You can use a LDAP client and connect to domain controller to find the domain's base DN. |  false rootDn | LDAP Sync root DN.
+You can use a LDAP client and connect to domain controller to find the domain's base DN. |  Optional.
+Required for LDAP sync. rootDn | LDAP Sync root DN.
 Specify where should LDAP sync start from LDAP tree.
-This could be absolute path, for example: OU=Engineer,DC=vs4,DC=net, or relative path (relate to Base DN), for example: OU=Engineer. |  false securityId | Domain's Security ID (SID).
-This should be filled by LDAP sync process, and should not need to be modified. |  false username |  Domain's User name (Used for LDAP Sync and/or Event Log reader) | false password | User password | false eventLogUsername | Domain's event log reader username (will use above username if this is NULL) | false eventLogPassword | Domain's event log reader password | false
+This could be an absolute path, for example: OU=Engineer,DC=vs4,DC=net, or a relative path (relative to Base DN), for example: OU=Engineer. |  Optional. securityId | Domain's Security ID (SID).
+This should be filled by LDAP sync process, and should not need to be modified. |  Optional. username |  Domain's User name (Used for LDAP Sync and/or Event Log reader) | Optional. password | User password | Optional. eventLogUsername | Domain's event log reader username (will use above username if this is NULL) | Optional. eventLogPassword | Domain's event log reader password | Optional.

 * **post** *(secured)*: Register or update a domain with NSX Manager